isomerpages/ogp-isomer/_about-isomer/What is Isomer/Isomer's infrastructure.md

 <br>

 - **Staging** is like an intermediate version of your live website.
 It's used to preview content changes and updates without affecting the live website.
-	- You can share this staging site with colleagues or stakeholders to preview new content.
+	- Clicking 'save' on IsomerCMS will reflect the changes on your staging site, but not production.
 	- Page previews in IsomerCMS only allow you to preview that particular page.
 On your staging site, you can click around and navigate across pages like in your live site.
-	- 'Saving' any changes on IsomerCMS will be reflected on your staging site, but not production.
+	- You can share this staging site with colleagues or stakeholders to preview new content, without them having to log into IsomerCMS.

-- **Production** is the live version of a website that is publicly accessible to site visitors.
-Once the changes are tested and approved, they can be moved to the live website.
+- **Production** is the live version of your website that is publicly accessible to site visitors.
+	- A colleague must approve all the changes in staging in order to publish them into your production site.
+You can do this by raising a Requesting a review on IsomerCMS.
+	- Note that approval and publishing is for ALL content on your staging site across all pages.
+Currently you cannot publish changes only for specific pages.